samsoul007/elasticsearch-helper/README.md

 // Querying on all indexes starting with "Index" ES.query("Index*");

-// Querying on index "Index1" and type "Type1"
+// Querying on index "Index1"
-ES.query("Index1","Type1");
+ES.query("Index1");

-// Querying on index "Index1" and type "Type1" using the client "Client1"
+// Querying on index "Index1" using the client "Client1"
-ES.query("Index1","Type1)".use("Client1")
+ES.query("Index1").use("Client1")
 ```

 ## Error handling